-Practice Details: Mr David Barrett, 3 George Street; Tel: (01865) 244304 - out of hours this number will give a message on a number to call for emergency treatment.
+(01865) 244304 - out of hours this number will give a message on a number to call for emergency treatment.

-It is also possible to receive dental treatment at the Oxford Brookes Clinic (Headington Hill Campus) 8.30 a.m. to 4.00 p.m.
-Monday to Friday (3.00 p.m. on Fridays) in Brookes' term time.
-Closed 12.30 p.m. to 1.30 p.m. daily.
+It is also possible to receive dental treatment at Damira Dental Studios (Oxford Brookes University, Headington Hill Campus); website: https://damiradental.co.uk/practice/oxford.
 This is a chargeable service and no special arrangements have been made for members of College.
 There is no emergency service.
-Tel: (01865) 484608.
+Tel: (01865) 698997.